Creating your personal website using Quarto

 You can double check that this worked by typing out the git status command again.
 The first printed line should now read, On branch main.

 There is a push across platforms and software to update this historical default branch name from master to main.
 GitHub has already done so – creating a remote repository first results in a default branch named main.
-Depending on your version of Git and / or your configuration settings, however, you may need to set update the name manually when creating a local git repository first (as we’re doing here).
+Depending on your version of Git and / or your configuration settings, however, you may need to update the name manually when creating a local git repository first (as we’re doing here).

 1. Stage / add all of your website’s scaffolding files (analogous to checking the boxes next to your files in RStudio’s Git tab)